Harrisburg is Being Hot RN

 I, in fact, have been.
 That was the most honest answer I could come up with (though I could have said anything, no one cares), feeling like I’m neither here nor there.
 This year (and the past few) have been really rough…for other people.
 My family back east has collectively been dealing with some health issues.
 I’ve had friends go through rough breakups, blow up their lives and move (more than once).
 I’ve had friends and colleagues who have lost people important to them.
 Some good things have also happened to my friends.
 Some of these same friends have landed dream jobs, got married, and started building new lives elsewhere.

-While I have so much gratitude for how my life looks, and the perspective that things could be so much worse (I don’t live in a war zone), neither gratitude nor perspective exist to invalidate our feelings.
+While I have gratitude for my life as it is right now and the perspective that things could be so much worse (I don’t live in a war zone), neither gratitude nor perspective exist to invalidate our feelings.
 I am fine, but there is no doubt that I’ve been feeling pretty “meh” these days.
-Maybe I’m struggling to fully feel gratitude because I’m always waiting for the other shoe to drop, and I guess that’s the anxiety talking.
+Maybe I’m struggling to fully feel gratitude because I’m always waiting for the other shoe to drop.
 Maybe I’m just struggling to see where my growth is.
 Maybe I’ve been seeing so many people move on in life, I’m feeling a bit left behind.
 Maybe I’ve just been more attuned to the passage of time, and how little of it we actually have, and I’m freaking out that I’m not creating enough meaning to my life, but I’m also kind of tired and love hanging out at home with my cat.
 I dunno, but I feel like I’m in some sort of holding pattern and in need of inspiration.
+I often feel so far away from the things I want and often, I can’t even identify what exactly I’m after.
+But if I can hang onto anything, it’s that I have gratitude and perspective to widen my lens, and allow for the sadness, or emptiness, and hurt, or whatever I’m feeling to exist at the same time and in the same space as all that is neat or awesome in this weird-ass short life.

 End of an Era